vuejs/v2.vuejs.org/src/v2/guide/components-props.md

 Components can specify requirements for its props.
 If a requirement isn't met, Vue will warn you in the browser's JavaScript console.
 This is especially useful when developing a component that's intended to be used by others.

-To specify prop validations, you case provide an object with validation requirements to the value of `props`, instead of an array of strings.
+To specify prop validations, you can provide an object with validation requirements to the value of `props`, instead of an array of strings.
 For example:

 ``` js
 Vue.component('my-component', {